 Automobile accidents give rise to the majority of personal injury claims in the U.S. This isn’t surprising, given that there were 5,615,000 police reported car crashes in 2012, according to the National Highway Traffic Safety Administration (NHTSA).

 Motor Vehicle Accidents and the Law

 Legal claims arising from motor vehicle accidents are typically governed by the law of negligence.
 Generally, people who operate automobiles must exercise "reasonable care under the circumstances."
 A failure to use reasonable care is considered negligence.
 A person who negligently operates a vehicle may be required to pay for any damages, either to a person or property, caused by his or her negligence.
-The injured party, known as the plaintiff, is required to prove that the defendant was negligent, that the negligence was a proximate caused of the accident, and that the accident caused the plaintiff's injuries.
+The injured party, known as the plaintiff, is required to prove that the defendant was negligent, that the negligence was a proximate cause of the accident, and that the accident caused the plaintiff's injuries.

 Negligence and Motor Vehicle Accidents

 As with other types of accidents, figuring out who is at fault in a traffic accident is a matter of deciding who was negligent.
 In many cases, your instincts will tell you that a driver, cyclist or pedestrian acted carelessly, but not what rule or rules that person violated.
 An attorney will look to a number of sources to help you determine who was at fault for your accident, such as police reports, state traffic laws, and witnesses.

 Courts look to a number of factors in determining whether a driver was negligent.
 Some of these factors include, but aren’t limited to, the following: